• Published July 7, 2024

 2. Everyone has multiple social identities, and combinations matter.

-Although social identities are often talked about in terms of a single category (e.g., “Republican or Democrat;” “Black or White”), everyone has multiple social identities that combine in unique ways that influence our lived experiences and interactions.
+Although social identity is often talked about in terms of a single category (e.g., “Republican or Democrat;” “Black or White”), everyone actually has multiple social identities that combine together in unique ways that influence our lived experiences and interactions.
 For example, the experience of being White is likely to be different if a person is also rich, heterosexual, and cisgender, as compared to a person who is poor, queer, and non-binary.

 3. Social identities are shaped by society.